JoshitVadela/Python-Pratice/README.md

 ## Folder Structure
 ### All-About-Loops
-* For_and_While_Loops.ipynb: Notebook file containing examples and exercises related to for and while loops.
+* For_and_While_Loops_Pratice.ipynb: Notebook file containing examples and exercises related to for and while loops.

 ### Others
-* Test_Practice.py: A standalone Python test program.
+* Test_Program_Python.py: A standalone Python test program.

 ## About Me